 In the days and weeks after I published an article about whether female founders outperform their male-founded counterparts, I received a lot of feedback.
 Comments from readers, along with my own hindsight, prompted me to look at additional data points.
 For this follow-up piece, I pulled the numbers on investor returns, step-up valuations from final VC round to exit, and time to exit.
-But before we get to that, I'll provide some background on the first article and why I chose to expand on it.

 But, as is the case with any dataset, there are limitations on the information presented in that article.